 This research resulted in books and e-learning general chemistry computer-based organic material based test (CBT) which was developed through the ADDIE development model and has been declared valid (feasible) and proven effective to improve student HOTS achievement.
-The validity (feasibili 10 is met qualitatively based on the assessment (validation) of the validators of material experts and media experts who as a whole are declared to 11 e met the valid criteria.
+The validity (feasibility) is met qualitatively based on the assessment (validation) of the validators of material experts and media experts who as a whole are declared to have met the valid criteria.
 The effectiveness is fulfilled based on the implementation of e-learning in General Chemistry based on a computer based test (CBT) in organic learning and is proven by the results of statistical hypothesis testing with a probability value of <0.05.
-The increase in student HOTS results is evidenced by the increase in student HOTS results of series of the test of CBT -based e-learning General Chemistry.
-The average value of the difference or increase in student HOTS is 40,167±11,099.
+The increase in student HOTS results is evidenced by the increase in student HOTS learning outcomes before and after using the CBT-based e-learning General Chemistry.
+The average value of the difference or increase in student HOTS is $40,167\pm11,099$.